circuittopology/Protein_Circuit_Topology_PyMOL_Plugin/documentation.md

 **Module:** `functions/exporting/export_cmap3.py`

-Transforms Residue contact map indices to a contact map and exports it to a csv file.
+Exports a residue contact map (as a binary matrix) to a CSV file.

 ### `export_mat(index, mat, protid, output_dir)`

 **Module:** `functions/exporting/export_mat.py`

-Exports a topological relations matrix to a csv.
+Exports the topological relationship matrix to a CSV file.

 ### `export_psc(psclist, output_dir)`

 **Module:** `functions/exporting/export_psc.py`

-Exports amount of PSC contacts to a csv file.
+Exports the counts of Parallel, Series, and Cross contacts (and others) to a CSV file.

 ## Analysis Functions